verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

 ## Hello World

 - Create an `index.js` file containing `console.log('Hello world')`.

-- 🏁 Run `node .` in this folder (`index.js` is the default file Node looks for in the current folder).
+🏁 Run `node .` in this folder (`index.js` is the default file Node looks for in a folder).
 It should print "Hello world".

 ## `start` script